openhab/website/blog/2023-07-23-openhab-4-0-release.md

 The ECMAScript version that is used by Blockly in **openHAB 3** is **ECMAScript 5.1,** and it is run by a component named **NashornJS** 🦏.
 [Nashorn JS](https://www.oracle.com/technical-resources/articles/java/jf14-nashorn.html) itself was part of Java until version 14 when it was dropped.
 The generated rule code is run within the Java runtime (also known as JVM) on the openHAB server and as openHAB 4 has moved to Java 17, the old ECMAScript 5.1 is not directly available anymore within the JVM via Nashorn.
 A replacement for the Nashorn JS is **GraalJS** ("the holy grail"), which is currently running **ECMAScript 2022** and therefore supports all modern JavaScript features, like arrow functions and private class fields and methods.
-[**GraalJS**](https://github.com/oracle/graaljs) is already available in openHAB 3 when the [JavaScript Scripting Addon](https://www.openhab.org/addons/automation/jsscripting/) is installed.
+[**GraalJS**](https://github.com/oracle/graaljs) is already available in openHAB 3 when the [JavaScript Scripting addon](https://www.openhab.org/addons/automation/jsscripting/) is installed.
-The [JavaScript Scripting Addon](https://www.openhab.org/addons/automation/jsscripting/) also includes the [openHAB JavaScript library](https://github.com/openhab/openhab-js), which in fact empowers most of the new Blockly features and allows the much cleaner code by providing a simple, pure JS API to openHAB.
+The [JavaScript Scripting addon](https://www.openhab.org/addons/automation/jsscripting/) also includes the [openHAB JavaScript library](https://github.com/openhab/openhab-js), which in fact empowers most of the new Blockly features and allows the much cleaner code by providing a simple, pure JS API to openHAB.

 **New Features in Blockly**

-* Full Support of **U**nits **o**f **M**easurement with [5 brand new blocks](https://openhab.org/docs/configuration/blockly/rules-blockly-uom.html)
+* Full Support of **U**nits **o**f **M**easurement with [5 brand-new blocks](https://openhab.org/docs/configuration/blockly/rules-blockly-uom.html)
 * The [Math section](https://openhab.org/docs/configuration/blockly/rules-blockly-standard-ext.html#math) was extended by a new bitshift block and extended rounding block
 * Metadata blocks allow direct access to [Item metadata](https://openhab.org/docs/configuration/blockly/rules-blockly-items-things.html#item-metadata)
 * A historicState option was added to the [persistence blocks](https://openhab.org/docs/configuration/blockly/rules-blockly-persistence.html#get-statistical-value-of-an-item)
-* Persistence blocks can now be used with any [persistence service](openhab.org/docs/configuration/blockly/rules-blockly-persistence.html)
+* Persistence blocks can now be used with any [persistence service](https://openhab.org/docs/configuration/blockly/rules-blockly-persistence.html)
 * Added pattern to [text of date block](https://openhab.org/docs/configuration/blockly/rules-blockly-date-handling.html#get-string-representation-of-date-text-of)
 * Support for [private and global cache](https://openhab.org/docs/configuration/blockly/rules-blockly-value-storage.html#caching) when using the value storage blocks
 * A new [Blockly dictionary loop](https://openhab.org/docs/configuration/blockly/rules-blockly-standard-ext.html#loop-over-a-dictionary) block with value and key from dictionary
 * Added stricter type checking for blocks to avoid mistakes
 * Added numeric state, quantity state to getItemAttribute
-* Added smart

 Editor:
 * [Search](https://openhab.org/docs/configuration/blockly/rules-blockly-before-using.html#searching-the-workspace) within the blockly workspace via Cmd/Ctrl-F